-The Rogue River in southwestern Oregon is one of the most productive salmon and steelhead rivers in the Pacific Northwest, with five runs of salmon and steelhead, plus lamprey and cutthroat trout.
-Yet, for over one hundred years a series of dams on the mainstem and important spawning By Jim McCarthy and Bob Hunter - WaterWatch -
+As climate change stresses salmon, benefits of Rogue dam removals stand out he Rogue River, in Oregon, is one of the most productive salmon and steelhead rivers in the Pacific Northwest, with five runs of salmon and steelhead, plus lamprey and cutthroat trout.
+Yet, for over one hundred years a series of dams on the mainstem and spawning tributaries severely impacted Rogue Basin fish.

+By Jim McCarthy

-tributaries severely impacted Rogue basin fish.
-After persistent leadership over three decades from WaterWatch of Oregon, Savage Rapids Dam, the City of Gold Hill Diversion Dam, and Gold Ray Dam were finally all removed in a three year span from 2008 to 2010, providing unimpeded fish and boat passage on 157 miles of the mainstem Rogue from William Jess Dam to the Pacific Ocean.
+After persistant leadership over three decades from WaterWatch of Oregon, Savage Rapids Dam, the City of Gold Hill Diversion Dam, and Gold Ray Dam were all removed in a three-year span from 2008 to 2010, providing unimpeded fish and boat passage on 157 miles of the mainstem Rogue from William Jess Dam to the Pacific Ocean.
 During that timespan, the U.S. Army Corps of Engineers notched its partially completed Elk Creek Dam, freeing up access to important salmon, steelhead, and cutthroat trout spawning areas on Elk Creek.
 In 2015, WaterWatch and our partners removed Wimer Dam and Fielder Dam, providing unimpeded access to 70 miles of high quality habitat in Evans Creek, another important salmon and steelhead spawning tributary.
 These two barriers had both been ranked in the top ten on the Oregon Department of Fish and Wildlife's statewide fish passage priority list.
-[See appendix for a short summary of the dam removals]